Ab initio electronic stationary states for nuclear projectiles in solids: Results and discussion

-Most of the electronic stopping power evaluations in direct real-time TDDFT simulations resort to the electronic energy directly \cite{Pruneda2007,Correa-Review}, by extracting $S_e$ from the average slope of the electronic energy as the projectile progresses.
+Most of the electronic stopping power evaluations in direct real-time TDDFT simulations resort to the electronic energy directly \cite{Pruneda2007,Correa-Review}, by extracting $S_e$ from the average slope of the electronic energy as the projectile progresses, as in Eq.~\eqref{eq:inst-stopping}.
 For the adiabatic functionals they use, the electronic energy is what given by the corresponding time-independent density functional for the instantaneous density, in this case LDA.
-In that sense, $E_{ADFT} = E_{LDA}[n(\mathbf{r},t)]$ is taken as the functional of the density for $\langle \Psi (t) | H (t) |\Psi(t) \rangle$, using the nomenclature of Eq.~\eqref{eq:energyderivative}.
+In that sense, $E_{\mathrm{ADFT}} = E_{\mathrm{LDA}}[n(\mathbf{r},t)]$ is taken as the functional of the density for $\langle \Psi (t) | H (t) |\Psi(t) \rangle$, using the nomenclature of Eq.~\eqref{eq:energyderivative}.
 Firstly, it leads to the consistently correct adiabatic energy in the $v_p \rightarrow 0$ limit.
-Secondly, for any adiabatic time-dependent XC functional where the XC action can be expressed as \beqs A_{xc}[n(\mathbf{r},t)] = \int \mathrm{d} t E_{xc}[n(\mathbf{r})](t) \eeqs then, the quantity \beqs E_{tot} = E_{ADFT}+T_N+\sum_{I,J<I} \frac{Z_I Z_J}{R_{IJ}} \eeqs is shown to be conserved in Ehrenfest dynamics \cite{Schmidt1996,Todorov2001,Kunert2003}, where $T_N$ stands for the nuclear kinetic energy.
-From Eq.~\eqref{eq:energyderivative}, it can be seen that the calculation of $S_e$ from the slope of the electronic energy and from the force as in Eq.~\eqref{eq:force} are equivalent for this class of functionals.
+Secondly, for any adiabatic time-dependent XC functional the XC action can be expressed as \beqs A_{xc}[n(\mathbf{r},t)] = \int \mathrm{d} t \, E_{xc}[n(\mathbf{r})](t) \eeqs and then, the quantity \beqs E_{tot} = E_{\mathrm{ADFT}}+T_N+\sum_{I,J<I} \frac{Z_I Z_J}{R_{IJ}} \eeqs is shown to be conserved in Ehrenfest dynamics \cite{Schmidt1996,Todorov2001,Kunert2003}, where $T_N$ stands for the nuclear kinetic energy.
+From Eq.~\eqref{eq:energyderivative}, it can be seen that the calculation of $S_e$ from the slope of the electronic energy and from the force as in Eq.~\eqref{eq:force} are equivalent.
+Therefore, a calculation of $S_e$ based on Eq.~\eqref{eq:inst-stopping} is well supported by TDDFT, and gives the correct value within the theory defined by the chosen XC, as long as it is an adiabatic functional.
+If the non-locality in time is considered, Eq.~\eqref{eq:inst-stopping} should not be used, but rather $S_e$ should be extracted from the average force on the projectile, Eq.~\eqref{eq:force}.